-The links for interaction should be counted and not the ones for unsubscribing.
-The newsletters must get the readers involved in it.
-The reader engagement should be increased by adopting certain creative strategies.
-A good newsletter should have a perfect blend of interactive content, purchase behavior and also, entertainment value.
+Reader engagement should be increased by adopting specific creative strategies.
+An excellent newsletter should have a perfect blend of interactive content, purchase behavior and also, entertainment value.
 Effort should be made to add at least some value to the email, irrespective of the fact that the receiver is a regular customer or a new recipient.
-Value can be added by giving information of latest company news, off sales announcements.
-Transactional emails can also be sent which includes updates and regular information such as registration, subscription and order confirmations.
+Value can be added by giving information on the latest company news, off sales announcements.
+Transactional emails can also be sent which includes updates and regular information such as registration, subscription, and order confirmations.

-A display of running vote’s total can also be included in the quiz topics upon improvement of the newsletter, website, or products; new ideas for product improvement; how the product changed the life of the user and others are good ideas for taking feedbacks.
-The best feedbacks can then be published in the next issue.
+A display of running vote’s total can also be included in the quiz topics upon the improvement of the newsletter, website, or products; new ideas for product improvement; how the product changed the life of the user and others are good ideas for taking feedbacks.
+Useful feedback can then be published in the next issue.
 Noteworthy questions can also be collected under the ‘Frequently Asked Questions’ section.
 A small prize can help to increase the interest of the newsletter readers.

 Personality can also be added to the newsletter, which means that if the newsletter was a live person, what it would be, male or female, fun guy or serious authority, smart or shy.
 Like if the newsletters are relating to pregnancy, the newsletter can be given a personality of an old and wise grandmother, who is witty and also at the same time enjoyable.
 Once the personality and the distinctive tone are pictured, it gives way to topic selection and copywriting.
-A personal note from the editor in a commercial email message can strengthen the relationship, helping you on the work of engaging newsletter readers.
+A personal note from the editor in a commercial email message can strengthen the relationship, helping you create an engaging newsletter for your readers.